sumitbhagat1x/sumitbhagat1x/README.md

-# Welcome to my little corner of GitHub!
+## 👋 Welcome to my little corner of GitHub!

 I’m **Sumit Bhagat**, an aspiring **Data Analyst** currently pursuing my B.Voc in Software Development (2023–2026).
 I’m passionate about turning raw data into meaningful insights, solving business problems with data, and continuously growing my technical skills.

 Here, you'll find:
--  Projects where I apply **data analytics, SQL, and visualization skills**
+- 📊 Projects showcasing my skills in SQL, data analysis, and data visualization
--  Things I’ve learned while exploring Python, databases, and BI tools
+- ✨ Things I’ve learned while exploring Python, databases, and BI tools
--  Inspiration and resources for anyone building their journey in **data analytics**
+- 💡 Inspiration and resources for anyone building their journey in **data analytics**

 Whether you're here to explore projects, learn something new, or just connect with a fellow data enthusiast—you’re in the right place! 🫶